Terra nullius: Sealand

-In 1967, Paddy Roy Bates claimed an abandoned British anti-aircraft gun tower in the North Sea as the "Principality of Sealand".
+In 1967, Paddy Roy Bates claimed HM Fort Roughs, an abandoned British anti-aircraft gun tower in the North Sea, as the "Principality of Sealand".
 The structure is now within British territorial waters and no country recognises Sealand.

 Svalbard

 Denmark–Norway, the Dutch Republic, the Kingdom of Great Britain, and the Kingdom of Scotland all claimed sovereignty over the archipelago of Svalbard in the seventeenth century, but none permanently occupied it.
 Expeditions from each of these polities visited Svalbard principally during the summer for whaling, with the first two sending a few wintering parties in the 1620s and 1630s.

 During the 19th century, both Norway and Russia made strong claims to the archipelago.
 In 1909, Italian jurist Camille Piccioni described Spitzbergen, as it was then known, as terra nullius:

 The issue would have been simpler if Spitzbergen, until now terra nullius, could have been attributed to a single state, for reasons of neighbouring or earlier occupation.
 But this is not the case and several powers can, for different reasons, make their claims to this territory which still has no master.

-The territorial dispute was eventually resolved by the Svalbard Treaty of 9 February 1920 which recognized Norwegian sovereignty over the islands.
+The territorial dispute was eventually resolved by the Svalbard Treaty of 9 February 1920 which recognised Norwegian sovereignty over the islands.

 North America

 Canada

 Joseph Trutch, the first Lieutenant Governor of British Columbia, insisted that First Nations had never owned land, and thus their land claims could safely be ignored.
 It is for this reason that most of British Columbia remains unceded land.

 In Guerin v.
 The Queen, a Canadian Supreme Court decision of 1984 on aboriginal rights, the Court stated that the government has a fiduciary duty toward the First Nations of Canada and established aboriginal title to be a sui generis right.
 Since then there has been a more complicated debate and a general narrowing of the definition of "fiduciary duty".

+In 2014 Tsilhqot’in v.
+British Columbia, the Supreme Court of Canada ruled that the legal doctrine of terra nullius never rightfully applied in Canada.